 Rheumatoid arthritis is an autoimmune disease where the body’s immune system attacks its own tissues.
 Rheumatoid arthritis can affect anyone at any age, and may cause significant pain and disability.

-Rheumatoid arthritis is a chronic disease marked by inflammation of the joints, most often affecting the hand joints and both sides of the body at the same time.
+Rheumatoid arthritis is a chronic autoimmune disease characterised by inflammation of the joints, causing inflammation, pain, swelling, stiffness and loss of function in the joints.
+Rheumatoid arthritis most often affects the hand joints and both sides of the body at the same time.

 In a healthy joint, the tissue lining the joint (called the synovial membrane or joint synovium) is very thin and produces fluid that lubricates and nourishes joint tissues.
-In rheumatoid arthritis, the immune system attacks the synovial membrane, causing inflammation, pain, swelling and stiffness.
-The synovial membrane becomes thick and inflamed, resulting in unwanted tissue growth.
+In rheumatoid arthritis, the immune system attacks the synovial membrane.
+The synovial membrane becomes thick and inflamed, resulting in unwanted tissue growth (Figure 1).
 As a result, bone erosion and irreversible joint damage can occur, leading to permanent disability .

 Rheumatoid arthritis is a systemic disease, affecting the whole body, including the organs.
 This can lead to problems with the heart, respiratory system, nerves and eyes.
 Its cause is not well understood although there is a strong genetic component.
 Genetic factors are estimated to contribute 50–60% of the risk of developing rheumatoid arthritis .